On this page:

 2024 Victorian Transmission Plan Guidelines

-VicGrid has published the 2024 Victorian Transmission Plan Guidelines outlining how it will develop the 2025 Victorian Transmission Plan.
+VicGrid published the 2024 Victorian Transmission Plan Guidelines outlining how it will develop the 2025 Victorian Transmission Plan.

 The guidelines include information about: